HCDigitalScholarship/pennstreaty/README.md

 This peoject by the Haverford DS Team that will serve as the adjunct, and then final site for all digital research and transcription done on Beyond Penn's Treaty.
 It  provides access to linked and annotated versions of Quaker diaries, letters, and meeting records which record contact with American Indians, particularly the Seneca, beginning in the 1740s.This application makes it possible to search across our Quaker-related projects for people, organizations and places.

-The backend of this site uses the Django framework (documentation can be found at https://www.djangoproject.com/).
+The backend of this site uses the Django framework (documentation can be found at https://www.djangoproject.com/), and PostgreSQL for database

 The frontend of this site uses Foundation5 (the complete download).
 The documentation for Foundation can be found at http://foundation.zurb.com/develop/download.html.
 Some other frontend features use Bootstrap4.
 Documentation for Bootstrap can be found at https://getbootstrap.com/docs/4.1/getting-started/introduction/